rust-lang/rust/active/0000-remove-format-intl.md

 # Detailed design

-The primary internationalization features that `format!` supports today are the `plural` and `select` methods inside of format strings.
+The primary localization features that `format!` supports today are the `plural` and `select` methods inside of format strings.
 These methods are choices made at format-time based on the input arguments of how to format a string.
 This functionality would be removed from the compiler entirely.